bamlab/flow-navigator/readme.md

 - `disableRoute`: To disable a route.
 Takes in param the route name to disable.
   - Note that you can't disable a route currently focused on.
 But you can disable just after you navigated away: check out [this example](packages/example/src/steps/Step3/Step3-2Page.tsx).

-### useFlowStatus
+### useFlow
-Inside a screen defined below a Flow Navigator, you can use the `useFlowStatus`, which provides information about the current step of the flow.
+Inside a screen defined below a Flow Navigator, you can use the `useFlow`, which provides information about the current step of the flow.
 It contains the following properties:

 - `currentStep`: A string representing the identifier of the current step in the flow.
 Based on the name of the screen.
 - `progress`: A number indicating the progress through the flow.
 It is calculated as the ratio of the current index to the total number of routes.